sainnhe/gruvbox-material/README.md

 2. Maybe your terminal emulator doesn't support true colors, you can test it using [this script](https://unix.stackexchange.com/questions/404414/print-true-color-24-bit-test-pattern).

-3. If you are running vim in tmux, you need to override default true colors of tmux, as tmux cannot display true color properly: [#1246 How to use true colors in vim under tmux?](https://github.com/tmux/tmux/issues/1246)
+3. If you are running vim in tmux, you need to override default true colors of tmux, as tmux cannot display true colors properly: [#1246 How to use true colors in vim under tmux?](https://github.com/tmux/tmux/issues/1246)

 4. There are many highlight group links in syntax files while a color scheme may change them, enabling one color scheme based on another color scheme enabled is very likely to cause colors to break.
 If any color is broken, you can enable the color scheme in your vimrc instead of after vim startup.